RezuwanHassan262/Bengali-Speech-Recognition-with-Regional-Dialects/README.md

  <h2 style=color:#fe5e21;>Modeling</h2>

 I finetuned another OpenAI's Whisper model using another advanced checkpoint from [Kaggle](https://www.kaggle.com/competitions/ben10) which is referred to as **PX12**.
 I then uploaded the model weights on [Hugging Face](https://huggingface.co/Rezuwan/regional_asr_weights) and deployed the model using those weights on [HuggingFace Space](https://huggingface.co/spaces/Rezuwan/Regional_Speech_ASR).
-Other team members later finetuned different models on different settings but PX12 outperformed them all.
+Other team members later finetuned different models on different settings such as A Wav2Vec 2.0 Large model with a Character Gram Langage Model as a decoder (W2V2LM) and one default Whisper medium and a default Wav2Vec 2.0 Large but my PX12 outperformed them all.
 The details of the performance are shown below in the benchmarking section.